3210Auditore/Draft/README.md

 # Draft
-This is a draft Rep to get familiarized with the GitHub this is the read me thing
+This is a draft Rep to get familiarized with the GitHub

+This is the read me thing